Home

 After drying, the warm and damp leaves are placed in a closed container and slightly heated to acquire a yellowish colour.

-Curing – Some teas, like Pu-erh tea, Liu’an tea or Liubao tea, need a secondary fermentation for you to get the best out of your drink.
+Curing – Some teas, like Pu-erh tea, Liu’an tea or Liubao tea, need a second phaase of fermentation for you to get the best out of your drink.

-Here’s an important fact: Cautious supervision is needed while processing tea, in order to prevent the appearing of fungi – a fungus with toxic substances that will ruin your tea and harm your health.
+Here’s an interesting fact: Cautious supervision is needed while processing tea, in order to prevent the appearance of fungi that can contaminate the tea leaves with toxic substances that will ruin both your tea and harm your health.

-White tea – As you may have read in the section dedicated to Types of Tea, White tea is the least processed tea.
+White tea – This tea is the least processed tea.
 Its young leaves suffer no oxidation and its buds are protected from sunlight to avoid the formation of chlorophyll.
 The leaves are fired or steamed after withering.

 They undergo no further processing.
 It is a rare tea, thus more expensive and less known in the western countries.